Stand-On and Give-Way Vessels –

 By John Gullick, CPS-ECP Manager of Government and Special Programs

-Much of the following has been taken from the 2017 edition of the CPS-ECP Approved Boating Basics Handbook.
-For more information about this and other available courses and seminars go to www.cps-ecp.ca and click on Courses and Seminars.
+Much of the following has been taken from the latest edition of the CPS-ECP Boating 1 Boating Basics Handbook.
+For more information about this and other available courses and seminars go to www.boatingcourses.ca and click on Courses and Seminars.
+Register today!

-Who has the “Right of Way” in various situations is set out by regulated Marine Rules of the Road.
-Much of them are common sense however, no matter where you do your boating, others have the right to assume that you know what you are doing.
+Most marine rules of the road are common sense however, no matter where you do your boating, others have the right to assume that you know what you are doing.
 When you take control of a boat you are responsible for its operation and your actions.
 The rules are designed to avoid collisions on the water and must be obeyed.
 They are simple to understand provided that the nautical terminology for “left” and “right” are fully understood.

 When facing forward in a boat the left side of the boat is the Port side and the right side is the Starboard side.
 When viewing navigation lights, the red light is seen on the Port side from dead ahead to just behind the Port beam.
 The green light is seen from the same arc on the starboard side.